Estimating the Joint Probability of Scenario Parameters with Gaussian Mixture Copula Models: EXPERIMENT

 \subsection{REAL-WORLD SCENARIO DATASETS}

-Our investigation was conducted on real-world datasets for two critical scenarios described in the UN R157: \begin{enumerate} \item \textit{Deceleration}: the ‘other vehicle’ suddenly decelerates in front of the ‘ego vehicle’ \item \textit{Follow Lead Vehicle Emergency Brake} \end{enumerate}
+Our investigation was conducted on real-world datasets for two critical scenarios described in the UN R157: \begin{enumerate} \item \textit{Deceleration}: ``the ‘other vehicle’ suddenly decelerates in front of the ‘ego vehicle’''\cite[Annex~4, Appendix~3, para.~2.2(c)]{noauthor_uniform_2021} \item \textit{Follow Lead Vehicle Emergency Brake} \end{enumerate}

 The scenario \textit{Deceleration} is provided as one of three traffic critical disturbance scenarios to define conditions under which ALKS shall avoid a collision.
-The conditions, respectively parameters of the scenarios, are determined by simulating these scenarios with an attentive human driver performance model.
+The scenario conditions (i.e., parameter values) are determined by simulating the scenarios with an attentive human-driver performance model.

 For the description of the \textit{Deceleration} scenario, UN R157 separates between parameters for a) road geometry and b) other vehicle's behavior/ maneuver.
 In this work we focused on the parameters for other vehicle's behavior/ maneuver, like in the simulation examples provided by UN R157 and depicted in Fig. \ref{fig:deceleration}.
 The description of these parameters, analogous to UN R157, can be found in Table \ref{table:decel_params} below.